General

 Side effects

-How are GLP-1 medications administered?
+How are GLP-1 and GLP-1/GIP medications administered?

-GLP-1 medications are typically injected subcutaneously (under the skin).
+GLP-1 and GLP-1/GIP medications are typically injected subcutaneously (under the skin).
 They are available as pre-filled pens or syringes, and the injections are usually self-administered.
 Roczen will ensure you are comfortable and confident with administering the medication independently.

 What do I do with used needles?